Programming-Ocean-Academy/Programming-Ocean-Academy/README.md

 ---

 **Made with ❤️ by Programming Ocean Academy**
-Empowering the next generation of Arab tech leaders.
+Empowering the next generation of world tech leaders.